aperaltasantos/karo_website/content/post/hello-world.md

 ---
 ### This is my first post

-This is my first post, today with no content, in the future you can expect content about health policy news arounf the world, science, and some more nerdy stuff from R to molecular cousine and indie rock.
+This is my first post, in the future you can expect content about Mental Health In Europe, Mindfulness and Healthy Settings.

-> “Without data, you're just another person with an opinion.”
+> “If we hope to go anywhere or develop ourselves in any way, we can only step from where we are standing.
+If we don’t really know where we are standing… We may only go in circles…” Jon Kabat-Zinn